 Give kids practical skills to handle common divorce scenarios and adjust to family changes

 Clarify misconceptions and set age-appropriate expectations for the legal process

-The workshop packet is $20 for one child or $40 maximum per family.
-The fee can be paid online at the end of the registration process or a check may be mailed to the address below.
+The workshop is $25 for one child or $40 maximum per family.
+The fee can be paid online at the end of the registration process.
+Cash may also be brought in-person to the workshop.
+Alternatively, a check may be mailed one week in advance to the address below.
 Checks should be made payable to Kids First.